Stvff/ArbAsm/README.md

 # ArbAsmCli
 Console calculator for arbitrary precision arithmetic with an assembly language-styled syntax.\
-Internally, it has not much to do with actual assembly language.
-The prime example of that being the dynamic nature of the registers and their lengths (that also being its main feature).\
+I find the notation and syntax of assembly languages to be an interesting candidate for using in calculators.
+A long term, distant goal is making a standalone handheld calculator with the functions and conventions outlined by this implementation.\
-I just found the notation and syntax of assembly languages to be an interesting candidate for using in calculators.
-A long term, distant goal is making a standalone handheld calculator with the functions and conventions outlined by this implementation.
+Internally, it does not have much to do with actual assembly language.
+The prime example of this the dynamic nature of the registers and their lengths (that also being its main feature).\

 ## Compilation
 I'm not an expert on this, but